BIOLOGY FOR LIFE

 2. Completion of project/lab related tasks, including graphing and analysis.

-4. One formal lab will be completed with final draft quality and assessed using the IB Internal Assessment standards.
+3. One formal lab will be completed and assessed using the IB Internal Assessment standards.
 This lab (the "internal assessment") is a hefty proportion of your class and IB scores, it is important that you submit your best work.

 Unit quizzes are based on the syllabus statements and objectives assigned in class and will usually occur once per unit of study.
 In IB Biology 2, the quizzes are composed of all former IB exam questions.
 There are multiple forms of quizzes given throughout the course: